 About me

-My research interest lies in the chemistry-climate interactions, with a focus on the climate and chemical impacts of aerosols in both the troposphere and stratosphere.
+My research focuses on atmospheric chemistry-climate interactions, particularly the climate and chemical impacts of aerosols in both the troposphere and stratosphere.
 I am approaching these intricate questions through a combination of field and laboratory studies, complemented by tools like radiative transfer model (RRTMG) and box models.
 I am the Co-PI for the DPOPS (optical particle spectrometer) instrument onboard ER-2 aircraft in NASA DCOTSS mission and mini-MOUDI (particle collecting system) instrument onboard WB-57 aircraft in NOAA SABRE mission.
 I have also participated in the Munich Urban Air Quality Campaigns, where I led the ammonia Chemical Ionization Mass Spectrometry (NH4+ CIMS) instrument.
 In the lab, I have been working on: (1) instrumentation for high-altitude aircraft campaigns, (2) optical property measurements of organic aerosols using ellipsometry and FTIR techniques, (3) dynamics of organic gas-particle partitioning at low temperatures using aerosol flow tube and mass spectrometers.

 Prior to Harvard, I received a B.S. in Environmental Sciences and a B.A. in Economics from Peking University (Beijing, China) in 2018.
 My undergraduate research was advised by Prof. Qi Chen focusing on: (1) chemical characterization of PM1 and PM2.5 in Beijing using aerosol mass spectrometers, (2) development and application of drone-based VOCs sampling system.